 Ramses II was about twenty years of age when he succeeded his father, Sety I, a leading general, to the throne of Upper and Lower Egypt.
 His royal wife, Nefertari (not to be confused with Nefertiti), remained his primary wife and his great love until she died at an early age.
 Nefertari whose name means ‘the most beautiful’ was laid to rest in an exquisitely decorated rock-cut tomb in the Valley of the Queens.

-Ramses the Great, as he was known, ruled Egypt for sixty-seven years and during his reign the Egyptian Empire was greatly expanded through both military conquests and treaties.
+Ramses the Great, as he was known, ruled Egypt for sixty-seven years, coming to power, Egyptologists believe, on 31 May 1279 BCE.
+During his reign the Egyptian Empire was greatly expanded through both military conquests and treaties.
 The two great foes of the Egyptians during this period were the Hittites, who emerged from southern Turkey as a fearless and ruthless power bent on expansion, and the Nubians to the south in modern-day Sudan, whose desire always had been to campaign northwards to overthrow Egypt and acquire the fertile Nile valley for their own nation.

 Rameses and Nefertari